outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to structures

+      - what functions arent adjacent to the existing functions in the logic? (beyond biological agent functions like 'trade')

+      - useful variable structures
+        - a variable might have a cursory correlation with another bc its a 'side effect variable' rather than a 'cause variable', as in an output of a sequence which is more influenceable may coincidentally correlate with other variables and may be more measurable but the causal variable would reflect the actual correlation
+          - this is useful in cases where a variable varies across alternate data sets, indicating its less likely to be a causal (and less interactive) variable (like genes) and more likely to be an output/side effect variable which is more interactive with other variables (like skin tone)
+        - categorical variables (like a material name) are more useful when mapped into the numerical variables associated with them (like electron or carbon count or chromosome type/count) bc the categorical variables almost always hide information and the only reason to use them is convenience for human interpretation
       - methods of finding 'prediction function' in a more efficient way than regression
-        - finding 'data set structures of logic' such as how 'separate clusters' can indicate a 'set of mutually exclusive alternatives, where one must be selected', and the interactions of these 'logical data set structures', to find possible/probable logic sequences such as 'combining variable subsets in similar ways, then applying attributes of a type variable to separate them into clusters'
+        - finding 'data set structures of logic' such as how 'separate clusters' can indicate a 'set of mutually exclusive alternatives, where one must be selected', and the interactions of these 'logical data set structures', to find possible/probable logic sequences such as 'combining variable subsets in similar ways, then applying attributes of a type variable to separate them into clusters '
         - finding angles where 'shining light to create shadows or overlaps or other structures of light' would quickly identify a 'probable function range' or 'average function'
           - this & other applications of 'light' is related to finding 'lines of least/greatest intersection with the data set'
           - this is possible bc some angles make the average/maximally different/prediction functions clear, and finding these angles can be more trivial than finding the prediction function